sujithjay/sujithjay.github.io/_posts/2017-12-01-A-Point-of-Distinction-between-MariaDB-and-MySQL.md

----
-layout: post
-title: "A Point of Distinction between MariaDB and MySQL"
-date: 2017-12-01
----
-# A Point of Distinction between MariaDB and MySQL
+ Point of Distinction between MariaDB and MySQL

 ## TL; DR